-At his exhibition in the Salon des Indépendants the same year, Seurat showed his only known portrait of Madeleine Knobloch:.
+At his exhibition in the Salon des Indépendants the same year, Seurat showed his only known portrait of Madeleine Knobloch: Young Woman Powdering Herself.

-Madeleine Knobloch was pregnant again at the beginning of 1891, while Seurat was at work painting.
+Madeleine Knobloch was pregnant again at the beginning of 1891, while Seurat was at work painting The Circus.
 This painting would remain unfinished.
 On March 26, Seurat fell suddenly ill with a fever and died three days later.
 His son died of a similar illness in 2 weeks, and was buried alongside Seurat at the Père-Lachaise cemetery in Paris.

 Seurat was only 31 when he died, yet he left behind an influential body of work, comprising seven monumental paintings, hundreds of drawings and sketches, and around 40 smaller-scale paintings and sketches.
 Although his oeuvre is relatively small in quantity, it had a lasting impact.
 He was among the first artists to make a systematic and devoted use of color theory, and his technical innovations influenced many of his peers.
 When the term Neo-Impressionism was coined by art critic Félix Fénéon in 1886, it was to describe Seurat, Signac and Pissarro's new style of painting and their rejection of the spontaneity of Impressionism.